theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/amazon-aws-s3.md

 #### Connection

 **Inherit Credentials from IAM role**<br>
-The credentials and permissions of the IAM role assigned to the [EC2 instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html), on which Xtract Universal is running is be used for authentication.
+The credentials and permissions of the IAM role assigned to the [EC2 instance](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html), on which Xtract Universal is running will be used for authentication.
+For more information on the IAM role, see [Amazon Documentation: Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

 **Access key ID and Secret key**<br>
 Preferable authentication method towards Amazon AWS.
 Determine the values via AWS Identity and Access Management ([IAM](https://console.aws.amazon.com/iam/home#/home)).